Funding and support

 Funding will be allocated on a first-come, first-served basis.
 Standard awards of $400, $300, or $200, as described above, will be given automatically for applicants who meet all the requirements.
 Requests for larger awards will be discussed and approved by the CHCI Executive Committee.

 Students supported by CHCI for travel expenses will be asked to give a brief (15-20 min) talk about their research before or after the conference.

-To apply, submit the conference funding application form and a travel approval form to Andrea Kavanaugh.
+To apply, submit the conference funding application form and a travel approval form in advance of your travel to Andrea Kavanaugh.
 In the cover email, state the following: name of conference, name of advisor, and type of participation (full or short research paper/poster/workshop, student volunteer), and amount requested if requesting more than the standard award.

 A SEAD grant is eligible for CHCI matching funds if:

 - The ICAT proposal has a CHCI member from a creative discipline (currently SOVA, ID, or Music) as the principal investigator.
 Proposals with other CHCI members as PI and an art+design faculty affiliate as co-PI will be considered on a case-by-case basis, but the funds must clearly be supporting creative work.

 - The proposed work has a clear relationship to HCI (i.e., the work should involve interactive technologies).

 - The SEAD grant is awarded by ICAT.